EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 This test start we 2 user.
 One who will be our, and one different user.
 We also make 2 challenges for us and 2 for the other user.

-We make sure here don't save it right to the db.
+We make sure here don't save it right to the DB.
 We want to be able to add the relation with the user.

 So we add the challenges to the user with the saveMany method who batch save those challenges.
 We do the same with the other user.

-We create a response where we log the user with jwt.
-After this we check for a status 200 Ok.
-Also we want to make sure I just receive 2 challenges, no more, no less.
+We create a response where we log the user with JWT.
+After this, we check for a status 200 Ok.
+Also, we want to make sure I just receive 2 challenges, no more, no less.
 I don't want this endpoint to return me challenges from a others user.
-I add a last check to make sure the 2 challenges we got are the one in the challenges variables.
+I add the last check to make sure the 2 challenges we got are the one in the challenges variables.

 If you run the test with `adonis test` or `yarn test` you will get 404 error.
 Remember this mean routes not exist.
 So jump to the file `routes.js` and add this line.